Influencing policy and practice in the investigation and prevention of homicide

 Investigating and preventing homicide is particularly challenging due to the growth in volume and complexity of digital data, weak collaboration between agencies, and rapid growth in certain types of homicide such as knife and gang-related homicide.
 In addition, the impact of forensic science on criminal justice outcomes is largely unknown.

-Research led by Professor Fiona Brookman has provided evidence-based solutions to these challenges and informed policy and practice nationally and internationally.
+Criminology research led by Professor Fiona Brookman has provided evidence-based solutions to these challenges and informed policy and practice nationally and internationally.

 Since 2013, these include in the UK: improvements in quality and timeliness of data on the Homicide Index; input to government debates on knife crime and homicide reduction; influence on the Home Office Forensic Science Strategy; revisions to national CCTV strategies and training; co-development with the Home Office of forensic science impact measures; and direct influence on investigative practice (e.g. via contributions to training and key practice guidelines such as the Murder Investigation Manual).

 Between 2015 and 2019, Professor Brookman led the first British ethnographic study of the role of forensic sciences and technologies (FSTs) in the investigation of homicide – the Homicide Investigation and Forensic Science (HIFS) project funded by the Leverhulme Trust.
 It involved data collection from four police services, covered 44 investigations and included 144 interviews with practitioners, analysis of numerous case files and 700 hours of observation of 11 ‘live’ homicide investigations, from crime scene to court.